swimmy0429/fleamarket_sample_79c/README.md

 |created_at|timestamp|null: false|

 ### Association
-- belongs_to :User
+- belongs_to :user
-- belongs_to :Item
+- belongs_to :item